 ON MUSIC AS ESCAPISM… “AT THE END OF THE DAY, WHEN WE GET ONSTAGE AND HAVE A GOOD TIME, I THINK OUR FANS RELATE TO THAT.” – BRIAN HARWOOD, KANSAS STONE

-The emerging duo Kansas Stone aren’t shy to share the honest, gritty reality of trying to make it in the music industry.
+The emerging duo Kansas Stone isn’t shy to share the honest, gritty reality of trying to make it in the music industry.
 “We work day jobs just like everybody else.
 But at the end of the day, when we put those guitars on and get onstage, we put all our problems aside, let everything out, and have a good time.
 When we’re on stage, that’s our happy place, and I think our fans relate to that.”

 ON WOMEN IN COUNTRY… “I THINK WE SHOULD HAVE MORE WOMEN ON THE RADIO.
 AND NOT BEING PLAYED JUST BECAUSE THEY’RE WOMEN, BUT BECAUSE THEIR MUSIC IS GREAT.
 IT SHOULD BE BASED ON QUALITY, WHERE WOMEN ARE BEING GIVEN THE SAME CHANCES THAT MEN ARE BEING GIVEN.” – ANDREA MORRIS, AM TO FM PROMOTIONS

 For those of you not in the country world, women have had a steep uphill climb to make it onto country radio, as opposed to the paved road their male counterparts stroll.
 As county music is a genre where radio spins still make or break an artist’s career, radio tracker Andrea Morris has a lot to say. “ It’s great to see more women producing, it’s great to see more women in power at radio stations, and it’s great to see more women being played.
 While we are making inroads, I think saying a women should be played just because she’s a woman is very sexist.”